favour-ui/Bike-Sales-Analysis/README.md

 - Commute distance and children count have potential influence on purchasing decisions but need deeper segmentation.

 ### 💡Recommendations
-1. Targeted Marketing: Focus on middle-aged, high-income, married women with a Bachelor's degree in upcoming campaigns.
+**1. Targeted Marketing:** Focus on middle-aged, high-income, married women with a Bachelor's degree in upcoming campaigns.

-2. Bundle Offers: Create promotions for families with children and longer commute distances.
+**2. Bundle Offers:** Create promotions for families with children and longer commute distances.

-3. Customer Segmentation: Leverage filters for hyper-targeted outreach by region and occupation.
+**3. Customer Segmentation:** Leverage filters for hyper-targeted outreach by region and occupation.

-4. Email Campaigns: Personalized emails to the most likely buyers based on the profile patterns discovered.
+**4. Email Campaigns:** Personalized emails to the most likely buyers based on the profile patterns discovered.

-5. Expand Regional Strategy: Invest more in the regions with higher engagement and bike purchase rate.
+**5. Expand Regional Strategy:** Invest more in the regions with higher engagement and bike purchase rate.